PrathuashaKB/Auto-Train-List/README.md

 ### Screenshots of some of the  Web Pages of this project :

- 1. User interface of Blue-WildFlower-Club website
+ 1. User interface of AUTOtrainLIST website
 <img src="https://github.com/PrathuashaKB/Auto-Train-List/blob/main/images/step1.PNG" width="100%">

 #### "Suggestions and project improvement are invited"